tonyarnold/Xcode-4-Uncrustify-Automator-Services/README.md

 The "*Uncrustify Selected Source Code*" will only work with Objective-C documents due to the presence of the `-l OC` argument in the workflow script.

 The "*Uncrustify Document*" service will first save any changes you've made to the frontmost source document, and then run it through uncrustify.
-This service should work on any source code document (not just Objective-C documents).
+It will also only work with Objective-C source code documents.

+The "*Uncrustify Document and Re-Indent*" service will first do the same thing as the "*Uncrustify Document*" service, but will then use Xcode's own "*Re-Indent*" function, which should mean that your final document format's indenting will match Xcode's editing style.
+It will also only work with Objective-C source code documents.

 ### How to ###